Accommodation

 ATDW pixel

-Daly Head Bush Campground is located approximately 48km from Warooka, via White Hut Road, Marion Bay Road and Daly Head Road.
-Daly Head Road is unsealed and can be corrugated.
+Located approximately 48km from Warooka, Daly Head Bush Campground is accessed via White Hut Road, Marion Bay Road, and Daly Head Road.
+Please note that Daly Head Road is unsealed and can become corrugated.

-The corner from Daly Head into the Campground is sharp, so big rig caravans are advised to either take corner wide or to head down to the Surfing Reserve Carpark first, to turn around.
-However, once in the campground, the sites are generous and you’ll be rewarded by a magnificent view of the aqua water and white sand of Blue Bay.
+The turn from Daly Head Road into the campground is sharp, so larger caravans are advised to either take the corner wide or continue to the nearby Surfing Reserve Carpark to turn around safely.
+Once inside, you'll find spacious sites and be rewarded with breathtaking views over the crystal-clear waters and white sands of Blue Bay.

 Number of rooms